pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** Why is it important to give a non-specific error message as opposed to a message like "Password incorrect?"

 * **Your Answer:**
+You want to make sure users do not know they are correctly guessing a valid e-mail address..
 ---

 - [ ] The above process can be a bit tricky.
 Take a moment to annotate your code with comments, explaining each step of your code.